jdufresne/flake8-raise/README.rst

     except KeyError:
         raise MyException

-Will result in the flake8 error:
+Will result in the error:

 .. code-block:: text

     R100 raise in except handler without from.

-To fix, change the code to:
+To fix, change to:

 .. code-block:: py